Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Closing remarks

-This vignette demonstrated how to implement a MAMS study design given the case the futility bounds are only known on treatment effect scale, to perform simulations with special regards to treatment selection as well as how to analyze generic data using the binary module or perform landmark analysis with the support of gestate.
+This vignette demonstrated how to implement a MAMS study design in case the futility bounds are only known on the treatment effect scale.
+In addition, how to perform MAMS simulations with special regards to treatment arm selection as well as how to analyze generic data using the binary module or perform landmark analysis with the support of gestate was demonstrated.
 Especially considering the final chapter about the landmark analysis, further investigations on how the results and characteristics such as \(\alpha\)-level control and/or the power behave could be done in subsequent research.

 To cite R in publications use: